NorthShip/NorthShip/README.md

 ### 👋 Hi there！
 I'm a data engineer.

-I have extensive knowledge in data warehouse architect and data flow develop.
+I have extensive knowledge in data warehouse architect and data flow design.

 ### 🎨 We can create art and beauty with a computer